kaievns/nikolay.rocks/pages/Mighty Hacks/2015-08-06-unslow-rails-dev.md

 Rails server hot-reload doesn't quite work nicely in a multi-threaded environment, so you need to tell rails to eager load your code.
-Don't worry, thanks to `spring` it is not gonna add to much to the loading time.
+Don't worry, thanks to `spring` it is not gonna add too much to the loading time.

 And that is pretty much all about the hack.
 Enjoy!